What You Need to Know About Statistician

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 37,200 jobs for Statistician in 2016.
+In 2016, there was an estimated number of 37,200 jobs in the United States for Statistician.
 New jobs are being produced at a rate of 33.9% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Statistician by 2026.
 Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.

 The states with the most job growth for Statistician are Utah, Rhode Island, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Arkansas.
 These states have the worst job growth for this type of profession.

 Statistician Average Salary